AppDaemon/appdaemon/DASHBOARD.md

 - `target name` - the entity of the target RSS widget in the dashboard definition file
 - `feed_refresh_interval` - how often AppDaemon will refresh the RSS feeds

+There is no limit to the number of feeds you configure, and you will need to configure one RSS widget to display each feed.

 The RSS news feed cannot be configured if you are still using the legacy `.cfg` file type.

 ### Mandatory Arguments: